baselime/cloudwatch-subscription-filters-remover/README.md

 The service is deployed with the [Serverless Framework](https://serverless.com).
 Please make sure you have the serverless CLI installed locally or if using a CI pipeline, it must be installed in your CI environment.

-Before deployment, ensure you've edited the region in the `serverless.yml` file.
-The default region is `eu-west-2`.

 Run the following command to deploy:

 ``` bash